Comparison

 - Both libraries handle data extraction, with Xberg focusing more on document intelligence while Scrapegraph-ai involves web scraping and integration with LLM.

-- Tags unique to Scrapegraph-ai: markdown, large-language-model, llm, ai-search.
+- Tags unique to Scrapegraph-ai: ai-crawler, crawler, data-extraction, large-language-model.

 - Scrapegraph-ai ships Docker support for self-hosted deployment.